capital-G/supercollider-wiki/Home.md

 We have provided an issue template for you to fill out so that the basic gist of the issue is easily determined at a glance.
 Please don't erase the template.
 It's there for a reason.

 When an issue involves a crashing or unresponsive executable and you don't know why, providing a crash report can give developers a very helpful first step toward resolving the problem.
-See "Generating a crash report" below for instructions for your platform.
+See [Generating a crash report](https://github.com/supercollider/supercollider/wiki/Generating-crash-reports) for instructions for your platform.

 ### Above and beyond